yourtechmafia/voting-app_with_CI_CD/README.md

 ## Notes

 The voting application only accepts one vote per client browser.
-It does not register additional votes if a vote has already been submitted from a client.
+It does not register additional votes if a vote has already been submitted by a client.